Tom Cruise: 2000s: Established career

 In 2000, Cruise returned as Ethan Hunt in the second installment of the Mission: Impossible films, Mission: Impossible 2.
 The film was helmed by Hong Kong director John Woo and branded with his gun fu style; it continued the series' success at the box office, taking in worldwide.
-Unlike its predecessor, it was the highest-grossing film of the year, but had a mixed critical reception.
+Unlike its predecessor, it was the highest-grossing film of the year but had a mixed critical reception.
 Cruise received an MTV Movie Award for Best Male Performance for the film.
 His next five films were major critical and commercial successes.
-The following year, Cruise starred in the romantic thriller Vanilla Sky (2001) with Cameron Diaz and Penélope Cruz.
-In 2002, Cruise starred in the dystopian science fiction action film Minority Report, which was directed by Steven Spielberg and based on the short story by Philip K. Dick.
-It has since been included in lists of the greatest science fiction films of all time.
+The next year, Cruise starred in the romantic thriller Vanilla Sky with Cameron Diaz and Penélope Cruz.
+In 2002, he starred in the dystopian science fiction action film Minority Report, directed by Steven Spielberg and based on the short story by Philip K. Dick.
+It has been included on lists of the greatest science fiction films of all time.

-In 2003, he starred in Edward Zwick's period action drama The Last Samurai, for which he received a Golden Globe nomination for best actor.
+In 2003, he starred in Edward Zwick's period action drama The Last Samurai, for which he received a Golden Globe nomination for Best Actor in a Motion Picture – Drama.
 In 2004, Cruise received critical acclaim for his performance as Vincent in Collateral.
-The critical consensus states that "Driven by director Michael Mann's trademark visuals and a lean, villainous performance from Tom Cruise, Collateral is a stylish and compelling noir thriller."
-In 2005, Cruise worked again with Steven Spielberg in War of the Worlds, a loose adaptation of the H. G. Wells novel of the same name, which became the fourth highest-grossing film of the year with worldwide.
-Also in 2005, he was a nominee for the People's Choice Award for Favorite Male Movie Star and the winner of the MTV Generation Award.
+The critical consensus reads, "Driven by director Michael Mann's trademark visuals and a lean, villainous performance from Tom Cruise, Collateral is a stylish and compelling noir thriller."
+In 2005, Cruise worked with Spielberg again in War of the Worlds, a loose adaptation of H. G. Wells's novel of the same name, which was the year's fourth highest-grossing film, at worldwide.
+Also in 2005, he was a nominee for the People's Choice Award for Favorite Male Movie Star and won the MTV Generation Award.
 Cruise was nominated for seven Saturn Awards between 2002 and 2009, winning once.
-Nine of the ten films he starred in during the decade made over at the box office.
+Nine of the ten films he starred in during the decade made more than at the box office.

-In 2006, he returned to his role as Ethan Hunt in the third installment of the Mission Impossible film series, Mission: Impossible III.
+In 2006, he returned to his role as Ethan Hunt in Mission: Impossible III.
 The film was more positively received by critics than the previous films in the series and grossed nearly at the box office.
-In 2007, Cruise took a rare supporting role for the second time in Lions for Lambs, which was a commercial disappointment.
-This was followed by an unrecognizable appearance as "Les Grossman" in the 2008 comedy Tropic Thunder with Ben Stiller, Jack Black, and Robert Downey Jr. This performance earned Cruise a Golden Globe nomination.
-Cruise played the central role in the historical thriller Valkyrie released on December 25, 2008, to box office success.
+In 2007, Cruise took a supporting role for the second time in Lions for Lambs, a commercial disappointment.
+This was followed by an appearance as Les Grossman in the 2008 comedy Tropic Thunder with Ben Stiller, Jack Black, and Robert Downey Jr. The performance earned Cruise a Golden Globe nomination.
+Cruise played the central role in the historical thriller Valkyrie, released on December 25, 2008, to box-office success.